roryprimrose/roryprimrose.github.io/_posts/2008-03-26-xml-comments-and-the-include-element.md

  **Reason 2: You can include part of the xml comment for an item**

-You can mix <include /> elements with other xml comments on the same item.
+You can mix &lt;include /&gt; elements with other xml comments on the same item.
 This means you are not constrained to having the entire xml comment pushed out to an external file.
 If there is partial content being duplicated, this works too.
 Let's update the common documentation file to include the common remarks.

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8" ?>